 COMMUNITY RESEARCH PROJECT DEVELOPMENT

-The Junior League of Fayetteville (JLF) works with local organizations and agencies to develop and implement volunteer-based programs that fulfill both our mission and focus statement is to strive to assist in prevention of homelessness and food insecurity and related concerns affecting children and families in our communities.
-JLF provides program support to select community organizations through the provision of trained volunteers and funding.
+The Junior League of Fayetteville (JLF) works with local organizations and agencies to develop and implement volunteer-based programs that fulfill both our mission and focus statement is to strive to assist in the prevention of homelessness and food insecurity and related concerns affecting children and families in our communities.
+JLF provides program support to select community organizations by providing trained volunteers and funding.

 - Educating membership and enhancing community awareness

-- Engaging families, community leaders and specialists in important dialogues
+- Engaging families, community leaders and specialists in critical dialogues

 - Providing opportunities for area children and their families to be informed of available resources

-If you are seeking support for programs that benefit and support our homelessness population and childhood mental health initiative for the families of Cumberland County, please review the attached guidelines.
-The application and program summary form must be received by the deadline of January 18, 2019, so that we may evaluate the potential partnership between the JLF and your organization.
+If you are seeking support for programs that benefit and support our homeless population and childhood mental health initiative for the families of Cumberland County, please review the attached guidelines.
+The application and program summary form must be received by the deadline, so that we may evaluate the potential partnership between the JLF and your organization.